bitcoin-resources/bitcoin-resources.github.io/CONTRIBUTING.md

 Hey, thanks for taking the time to contribute!
 You're awesome! 🎉

-The goal of the [bitcoin-resources.com](https://bitcoin-resources.com) project is to provide a well curated list of high-quality bitcoin-only resources.
+The goal of the [bitcoin-resources.com](https://bitcoin-resources.com) project is to provide a well curated list of high quality bitcoin-only resources.

 ### Before you start